In 2014 the New National Curriculum was launched. This changed the way we thought about computing and how it was delivered.

 We put the Computing Curriculum as one of our key priorities in our school improvement plan and our staff undertook a range of training using our new technology.

-ICT skills are taught as a discrete subject for 45minutes each week from year 1 to 6 and as a means of supporting our Connected Curriculum.
+Computing skills are taught as a discrete subject for 45minutes each week from year 1 to 6 and as a means of supporting our Connected Curriculum.

 Our Scheme of work is split into 3 areas: